Frogvall/dnd5e-misc/Champions of Azeroth/Races/Champions of Juju.md

 #### Blessing of Akali

-If you move at least 20 feet straight towards a target and then hit it with a melee attack on the same turn, the target takes an extra 2d8 bludgeon damage.
+If you move at least 20 feet straight towards a target and then hit it with a melee attack on the same turn, the target takes an extra 2d8 bludgeoning damage.
 If the target is a creature, it must succeed on a Strength saving throw or be knocked prone.
 The DC for this save equals 13 plus your proficiency bonus.

 #### Blessing of Akil'darah

-You can cast the *misty step* spell once and regain the ability to cast it again when you finish a short or long rest.
+You can cast the *misty step* spell once, without expending a spell slot, and regain the ability to cast it again when you finish a short or long rest.

 #### Blessing of Akil'zon

-You can cast the *fly* spell (self only) once and regain the ability to cast it again when you finish a long rest.
+You can cast the *fly* spell (self only) once, without expending a spell slot, and regain the ability to cast it again when you finish a long rest.

 #### Blessing of Akunda

 You know the *thunderclap* cantrip.
 Charisma, Intelligence or Wisdom is your spellcasting modifier for this spell, chosen when you gain this blessing.
+You can cast this cantrip using a bonus action a number of times equal to your proficiency bonus and regain all expended uses of this blessing at the end of a long rest.

 #### Blessing of Bethekk